SamanEN/SamanEN.github.io/_research/1-ssrf-participant-at-eth-zurich.md

 ### Purpose

 My main task during this internship was to find a way to integrate [CBMC](https://www.cprover.org/cbmc/) into [Viper](https://www.pm.inf.ethz.ch/research/viper.html), as a bounded model checker.
 In many cases, fully verifying a program might not be efficient or even possible, so the main idea here was to use model checking as a remedy to this problem.
 First step was to find a way to model Viper language in C, and then to see if CBMC is the right tool.
-We modeled some of the features including `inhale`, `exhale`, `predicate`.
+We modeled some of the features including `inhale`, `exhale`, `predicate`, etc.

 ### Results